Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

     ```
     python3 ingest_tarball.py my-client-logs-tarball.tar.gz my_client --clean-out-filebeat-first
     ```
+### Specifying Elasticsearch host
+By default the script is pointing towards a elasticsearch instance running on localhost.
+To specify a different host, use the `--es-host` arg:
+    ```
+    --es-hosts 123.456.345.123:9200
+    ```

+- this will be used to set `output.elasticsearch.hosts` in the filebeat yaml
+- unlike using --custom-config, this will set the es host for the es python client the script uses.
+Right now the client only gets used if you also use the `--clean-out-filebeat-first` flag, but that might change in the future.
+- if you also set a `--custom-config` flag for `output.elasticsearch.hosts`, that will override what you set for es-host in the yaml, but will not be used for the es python client.

 ### Specifying Kibana endpoint
 By default the script is pointing towards a kibana instance running on localhost.
-To specify a different kibana host, use the `--custom-config arg`:
+To specify a different kibana host, use the `--custom-config` arg:
     To pass in arbitrary config for the filebeat.yml file, send in a key (can be nested) and a value, e.g.,
     ```
     --custom-config setup.kibana.host 123.456.345.123:5601